The History & Background of Banaba Leaf Extract

 Experts say that the reason banaba leaf can have a positive effect on blood sugar levels is because it contains a natural concentration of corosolic acid.
 The Corosolic acid can work like insulin to reduce blood sugar levels by transporting glucose into cells and out of the bloodstream.
 Banaba Leaf has shown to be safe when taken in proper dosages.
 However, you don’t want to take only Banaba by itself because you would need very high dosages to feel the glucose lowering benefits.
 It is best to combine Banaba Leaf with other ingredients for improved benefits and reduced side effects.

 The ellagitannins from the banaba leaves may suppress fat cell formation and improve blood glucose.
-This study wants to examine the biological activities of the active compounds found in banaba.
-Seven ellagitannin compounds were isolated and then tested for their effects on isolated mouse preadypocites (precursors to fat cells).
+This study wants to examine the biological activities of the active compounds found in Banaba.
+Seven ellagitannin compounds were isolated and then tested for their effects on isolated mouse preadipocytes (precursors to fat cells).
 Ellagitannins were found to stimulate the uptake of glucose and also to suppress the transition from preadipocytes into fat cells.
-The researchers concluded that the study provides a potential for banaba-derived compounds as weight-controlling and glucose lowering supplemental products.
+The researchers concluded that the study provides a potential for banaba-derived compounds as weight-controlling and glucose-lowering supplemental products.

 A study on the decreased body weight and fat mass in mice due to corosolic acid was conducted.
-This animal study examined the effects of corosolic acid in mice that were fed a high-fat diet for 9 weeks.
-The treatment significantly lowered the mice’ blood glucose and triglyceride levels.
-It resulted to a 10% body weight and 15% fat loss.
-The conclusion was that CRA treatment can contribute to reduction of body weight and amelioration of hepatic steatosis in mice fed with a high fat diet.
+This animal study examined the effects of corosolic acid in mice that were fed a high-fat diet for nine weeks.
+The treatment significantly lowered the mice’s blood glucose and triglyceride levels.
+It resulted in a 10% body weight and 15% fat loss.
+The conclusion was that CRA treatment could contribute to the reduction of body weight and amelioration of hepatic steatosis in mice fed with a high-fat diet.

-Another study was conducted on type 2 diabetics on banaba leaf extracts’ effectiveness to reduce blood sugar.
+Another study was conducted on people with type 2 diabetes on banaba leaf extracts’ effectiveness to reduce blood sugar.
 It examined the antidiabetic effect of banaba leaf extract.
-An extract of 16-48 mg (standardized to 1% corosolic acid) was given to 10 adults with ages 55-70 daily for 15 days.
+An excerpt of 16-48 mg (standardized to 1% corosolic acid) was given to 10 adults ages 55-70 daily for 15 days.
 They had their blood glucose measured.
 As much as 30% of blood sugar was found to be reduced by 32 and 48 mg doses.
-It was concluded that a marked lowering of blood sugar in Type II diabetics was exerted by the oral formulations of an extract from the leaves of Lagerstroemia speciosa.
+It was concluded that a marked lowering of blood sugar in people with type II diabetes was exerted by the oral formulations of an extract from the leaves of Lagerstroemia speciosa.

 Final Review of Banaba Leaf Extract

-Banaba leaf extract is a natural ingredient and is considered safe to use unlike other supplements.
-Due to its ability to lower blood glucose, it became a popular to treatment for diabetes.
-It also possessed properties that could help in fat loss which could be helpful for those who want to lose their weight in a natural and safe way.
-Overall, bacopa leaf extract is a good ingredient.
-Even though most studies suggests that it is safe for everyone’s use, it is still best to be cautious when using it and just stick with it the common dosage.
-I recommend those with other health conditions to just stay on the safe side and avoid this ingredient.
+Banaba leaf extract is a natural ingredient and is considered safe to use, unlike other supplements.
+Due to its ability to lower blood glucose, it became popular with diabetes treatment.
+It also possessed properties that could help in fat loss, which could be helpful for those who want to lose their weight naturally and safely.
+Overall, the Bacopa leaf extract is a good ingredient.
+Even though most studies suggest that it is safe for everyone’s use, it is still best to be cautious when using it and stick with it the standard dosage.
+I recommend those with other health conditions to stay on the safe side and avoid this ingredient.